50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 Q: David says poyn-set-tee-ah and I say poyn-set-ah.
 Who is right?

-A: Both are common, but David is right.
-Arghh!
-The plant is named after US Ambassador Joel Poinsett who discovered the plant in Mexico and brought it back to the USA in the early 1800’s.
-Tradition goes back to the Mexican legend that the red leaves turned that color on Christmas Eve so in keeping with traditions that is why they are sold during the holidays.
+A: Both names are common, but David is right—it’s poinsettia.
+U.S. Ambassador Joel Poinsett discovered the plant in Mexico and brought it to the U.S. in the early 1800s.
+That’s why the plant is named after him.
+According to legend, the red leaves changed color on Christmas Eve.
+To honor this tradition, people sell poinsettias during the holidays.

 Q: Poinsettias are poisonous, right?